adambiltcliffe/codex/readme.md

 Trojan Duck: obliterate 2 units
 Trojan Duck: attack trigger can damage building
-Trojan Duck: if kill attack target with trigger, choose new one Final Smash: if no tech 0 unit exists, can still do the tech 1 and 2 bits Final Smash: if 2 targets for each tech level, have to choose for each Final Smash: if only one choice for tech 0 and tech 2, still choose tech 1 Stealth unit can't attack backline if tower has unused detector Stealth unit can't attack backline if tower detected it previously Stealth unit can attack backline if tower has used detector
+Trojan Duck: if kill attack target with trigger, choose new one Stealth unit can't attack backline if tower has unused detector Stealth unit can't attack backline if tower detected it previously Stealth unit can attack backline if tower has used detector